 Of course, this guy and the thousands of other audiophiles like him would never do such a thing.
 They are thoroughly invested in whatever approach to audio they have taken, and nobody can teach them anything.
-They already know more than you.

 They’re also the ones keeping hopelessly incompetent labels like Analogue Productions in business.
 They supported Classic Records before it went under, they support Mobile Fidelity to this day.
 They are the guys that buy Heavy Vinyl records and extoll their virtues on audiophile forums far and wide.
 Some even make youtube videos about this crap now and get tens of thousands of hits.

-It’s sad, but there is nothing we can do but keep on doing what we are doing: finding good pressings for audiophiles who can appreciate the difference.
+It’s sad, but there is nothing we can do but keep on doing what we are doing: finding good pressings for audiophiles who appreciate the difference.